 Step 2.
 Select a company formation package

-We offer several company formation packages to suit a variety of needs, but we recommend using our Reserve a Company Name Package.
-This package is designed exclusively for those who wish to form a dormant company, and it provides everything you need to set up and maintain a dormant company in the UK, including:
+We offer several company formation packages to suit a variety of needs, but there is no package designed exclusively for those who wish to form a dormant company.
+However, we would recommend our Privacy or All Inclusive Package, which includes services that are useful for setting up and maintaining a dormant company in the UK, such as:

 - Confirmation Statement Service

-Once you have chosen your company name and formation package, you are ready to proceed to the checkout.
-You will have the option to add some extras to your basket, such as our Guaranteed Same-Day Service, Pre-Submission Review, and Printed Company Documents.
+Once you have chosen your company name and selected a formation package, you are ready to proceed to checkout.
+You will have the option to add some extras to your basket, such as our Guaranteed Same-Day Service and Pre-Submission Review.

 Step 4: Enter your company details